binford2k/puppet-function-updater/README.md

 legacy functions, so you can just run this in the root of a Puppet module and it will do the right thing.

-See a [tutorial](https://binford2k.com/2019/11/27/automagic-function-port/) on its usage on my blog.

 ## Installation